Writing Tips for Theses

 Broad questions, by contrast, lack focus and need to be narrowed and framed in a way that makes the topic researchable.
 The quickest way to make progress is to write a paragraph about the topic, and take it to Political Science faculty member to discuss.

-As you sit down to write a paragraph, ask yourself what specific concerns led you to the general issue?
+As you reflect, ask yourself what specific concerns led you to the general issue?
 How did you first see the problem?
 What events stand out?
 Around what cases do the discussions revolve?
 Was there an important book, newspaper article or lecture that piqued your interest?
 Is there a recurrent argument about current affairs?
 Formulate questions with these specific facts in mind.
 Talk with others about the topic, including political science faculty members and TAs.

 3. Formulate a research question in a way that widens its appeal.